 On Christmas Eve 2007 Mark was on a routine patrol when he stepped on an Afghan mine, becoming the conflict’s first triple amputee.
 At the brink of despair after being told he’d never walk again, his ‘Marine’s ego’ kicked in and he conquered his new bionic legs.
-In an extraordinarily uplifting speech, Mark proudly explains he doesn’t need a wheelchair: “Choose who you listen to, as some won’t believe you can achieve what you want.”
+He’s since taken on incredible challenges, including competing in four sports (and winning four medals) at the Invictus Games.
+In an extraordinarily uplifting speech, Mark proudly explains: “Choose who you listen to, as some won’t believe you can achieve what you want.”

 Mark Ormrod served for ten years as a Royal Marine, in both Iraq and Afghanistan.
 While on manoeuvres in Helmand Province he was caught in a landmine explosion and lost both legs and one arm.
-In an extraordinary demonstration that life can go on even after tragedy, he’s since completed The Gumpathon, a four-man run across America inspired by Forrest Gump.
+In an extraordinary demonstration that life can go on even after tragedy, he’s since completed feats ranging from skydiving to running across America to representing Britain at the Invictus Games.

-In a compelling tale of survival against the odds, thanks to his own grit and determination, Mark tells of horrific injuries and remarkable recovery.
+In a compelling tale of survival against the odds, thanks to his own grit and determination, as well as a few lessons from life in the Marines, Mark tells of horrific injuries and remarkable recovery.
 He explains how, at the very brink of despair, his ‘Marine’s ego’ kicked in and he conquered his new bionic legs.
-In an authentic and uplifting presentation, he proudly describes the journey – and how he now hasn’t needed a wheelchair for more than three years.
+In an authentic and uplifting presentation, he proudly describes the journey – and that, whatever the setbacks, the human spirit is an unbreakable thing.

 The first thing to strike you about Mark is his resilience and humour.
 You’ll catch yourself laughing even as he describes retreating from the scene of the bomb blast, and wincing when he recalls standing on his prosthetic limbs forthe first time.
 The message is clear: measurable goals are the only way to overcome obstacles – whether in business or running across America.
 JLA Agent Paul Warran